 At the entrance of one of these buildings is the inscription, which read that the premises were built by Emperor Trojans in 101 AD.
 The so-called South building was restored partially, here Doric colonnade was rebuilt from the slender smooth-columns surmounted by small capitals.

-God Apollo was very honored Cypriots, which is why over the centuries it has accumulated in the sanctuary of a huge number of offerings.
-According to custom, existed throughout the ancient world, the priests from time to time "cleaned" their treasures in order to make room for new gifts.
-Because the offerings to the deity considered sacred, was not allowed to just throw them, so they were buried in designated pits - Botros, which is found in the sanctuary.
-Here, in the Sanctuary of Apollo, also has such a pit, it is near the east gate.
-During the excavations it was found vases and terracotta huge amount of V century BC and the pre-Roman period.
+God Apollo was very revered by the Cypriots, which is why for centuries his sanctuary has accumulated a huge number of offerings.
+By the custom that existed throughout the ancient world, the priests from time to time "cleaned" their treasuries, in order to make room for new gifts.
+Since the offerings to the deity were considered sacred, they were not allowed to simply throw them away, so they were buried in the designated bogs, which were located in the sanctuary.
+Here, in the sanctuary of Apollo, there is also such a pit, it is near the eastern gate.
+During the excavations, vases and a huge amount of terracotta from the 5th century BC and the pre-Roman period were found in it.

 Near Botros, opposite the southern building originates narrow street paved with stone slabs, it leads to the very temple of Apollo.
 Left it fenced low wall, and the right of it is the "House of the priests," where his small rooms adjacent to the square courtyard, facing the street.
 On the other side of the courtyard are the treasures of the temple premises.
 Walls listed buildings remained at a considerable height.

-Moving along the street to the north, to the temple, visitors pass by the fence of the ancient archaic sanctuary.
-With his excavations found a large number of votive terracotta vases and VIII-V centuries BC The street leads to the foot of the temple, whose diminutive size did not combine with an impressive complex of the entire sanctuary.
-This can be seen ancient Cypriot tradition according to which the center of the sanctuary is not a temple, and the altar, located in the open air around him committed all religious ceremonies.
-This altar existed in the temple of Apollo, but traces of it has survived.
-What is known is that the altar is highly revered Cypriots.
-Greek writer of the first century AD says that blasphemer who dared to insult the altar even a simple touch to it, waiting for a terrible penalty: it dumped into the sea from high cliffs surrounding the beach sanctuary.
+Moving along the street to the north, to the temple, visitors pass the fence of the ancient archaic sanctuary.
+During his excavations, a large number of vases and watery terracottas of the VIII-V centuries BC were found.
+The street leads directly to the foot of the temple, the miniature dimensions of which are not at all combined with the impressive complex of the entire sanctuary.
+In this is seen the ancient Cypriot tradition, according to which the center of the sanctuary is not a temple, and the altar, located in the open air, all religious ceremonies were held around it.
+This altar also existed in the sanctuary of Apollo, but its traces did not survive.
+It is known only that the altar was highly esteemed by the Cypriots.
+The Greek writer of the first century of our era tells that a sacrilegious man who dared to insult the altar even with a simple touch to him awaited a terrible execution: he was thrown into the sea from the high cliffs surrounding the shore of the sanctuary.

 The Temple of Apollo was a sample of Roman temples of the period.
 He stood on the podium, which led to the wide staircase.
 Small Celle preceded by four-column portico.
 Today from buildings have only foundations.